bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 You can adjust the graphs by range, data aggregation period, shift interval and other parameters.

 This plugin is convenient for dynamic monitoring of VM performance.
 Find more information about it in the `official documentation <https://github.com/bwsw/cloudstack-ui/wiki/107-ReleaseNotes-En#pulse-plugin-experimental-function>`_.
 Pulse plugin deployment instructions can be found at the `page <https://github.com/bwsw/cloudstack-ui/wiki/Pulse-Plugin-Deployment>`_.

+please, note, when performing one of the actions in the list, other actions in this list are disabled until the action in progress finishes.

 .. _VM_Info: